igorrebega/example-laravel/readme.md

 Also we use Swagger to generate API documentation.

-Project have tests for each Job, in future we plan to make Tests for features also.
+Project have tests for each Job, in future we plan to make tests for Features also.